FabrizioBrancati/Queuer/README.md

 ```

 ### Queue States
-- Cancel all operations in queue
+- Cancel all operations in queue:
     ```swift
     queue.cancelAll()
     ```
-- Pause queue
+- Pause queue:
     ```swift
     queue.pause()
     ```
     > By calling `pause()` you will not be sure that every operation will be paused.
       If the Operation is already started it will not be on pause until it's a custom Operation that overrides `pause()` function or is a `RequestOperation`.

-- Resume queue
+- Resume queue:
     ```swift
     queue.resume()
     ```
     > To have a complete `pause` and `resume` states you must create a custom Operation that overrides `pause()` and `resume()` function or use a `RequestOperation`.

-- Wait until all operations are finished
+- Wait until all operations are finished:
     ```swift
     queue.waitUntilAllOperationsAreFinished()
     ```
     > This function means that the queue will blocks the current thread until all operations are finished.

-### Asynchronous Task
+### Asynchronous Operation
 `ConcurrentOperation` is a class created to be subclassed.
 It allows synchronous and asynchronous tasks, has a pause and resume states, can be easily added to a queue and can be created with a block.